thaiKari/kariLearns/README.md

 # kariLearns
-Tutorials Ive completed with some comments and main take aways.
+Tutorials I've completed with some comments and main take aways.
 Mainly as a reference for myself.